angturil/SongRequestManager/README.md

   Advanced filtering with Banlists, remapping, rating filters, mapper lists, and more.
   Display your song request queue and status directly on the stream.
   Different request limits based on the users subscription level.
-  A rich text of moderator commands to manage the queue.
+  A full set of moderator commands to manage the queue.
   An ingame console allowing the player to play the requested songs without having to search or downnload.
   A full featured twitch keyboard allowing interaction with twitch chat!
   Direct search of song directly from the console, without ever having to exit to song browser or downloader.
-  Pick and play any of the latest 40 posted songs off Beatsaver.com
+  Pick and play any of the latest 40 posted songs off Beatsaver.com.
+  Configuration Backup.

   Many more features are being tested and will be released soon!.
 ```